cotejer/cotejer.github.io/_posts/2017-12-11-calculating-$pi$-factorial.md

 \left[-x^a e^{-x} \right]_0^{\infty} +a \int_0^\infty x^{a-1}e^{-x} dx.
 \end{equation}

 The first term evaluates to zero at both boundaries (which can be seen by taking the limit as $x \rightarrow \infty$).
 Therefore, we are only left with the second term.
 However, look at the form of the integrand.
-It's simply $\Gamma(a)$!
+It's simply $\Gamma(a)$.
 As such, we conclude with the following relation:

 \begin{equation}
 \Gamma(a+1) = a \Gamma(a).